About Us

 The contract was signed, and Sigsbee Charter School opened in July, 2010.
 During its first year of operation, SCS maintained enrollment for approximately 285 students, a number much higher than originally anticipated.
 The marine science/environmental education was initiated with service learning opportunities that integrated field trips to local state parks, SNUBA, sailing and snorkeling as well as partnerships with community organizations such as the Rotary Club of Key West, the Military Affairs Committee, the Key West Navy League and Reef Relief.
 The school earned an A rating based on student achievement.

 In 2011-2012, SCS expanded to a K-6 school with a student population of 385.
-The school was nationally recognized as a school of excellence by the Florida Consortium of Public Charter Schools.
+The school was nationally recognized as a School of Excellence by the Florida Consortium of Public Charter Schools.
 The students and teachers once again earned an A rating.
-SCS was the recipient of a $540,000 grant from the Department of Defense Education Act to expand its Science, Technology, Engineering and Mathematics (STEM) programs.
-SCS and Naval Air Station Key West were also received the Pete Taylor Award from the Military Child Education Coalition.
+SCS received a $540,000 grant from the Department of Defense Education Act to expand its Science, Technology, Engineering and Mathematics (STEM) programs.
+SCS and Naval Air Station Key West also received the Pete Taylor Award from the Military Child Education Coalition.

-Each year, SCS has expanded programs, grade levels (until reaching a full K-8 program) and staff.
+SCS has expanded programs, grade levels (until reaching a full K-8 program), and staff each year.
 A full renovation of the preexisting structures was planned and executed.
-Currently, there are approximately 550 students and 90 staff members who comprise the Sigsbee family.
-The school is recognized for it's emphasis on "place-based" education, using the local marine sanctuary as a platform for learning.
-The students have maintained the school's "A" rating each year and has been named a Florida School of Excellence for six years, outperforming over 85% of similar schools in the state.
+Currently, approximately 550 students and 90 staff members comprise the Sigsbee family.
+The school is recognized for its emphasis on "place-based" education, using the local marine sanctuary as a platform for learning.
+The school continues to be awarded grants from the Department of Defense Education Act (DoDEA), with two concurrent grants currently in progress.
+The students have maintained the school's "A" rating each year and have been named a Florida School of Excellence for six years, outperforming over 85% of similar schools in the state.